iveraoficial/ivera-fullstack-test/README.md

 ## Resolução Frontend

+### Functionalities

 🔴 A page of **character list**, using parameters, filters and pagination created before;

+🔴 A page of **character details**, that shows all info returned from the backend by clicking on a character on the list created before;

 Com a aplicação em execução conforme orientado no início, abra http://localhost:3000 no seu navegador para ver a aplicação.